 All applications to the graduate program must be submitted directly to Framingham State University as specified on the official website.
 Courses run twice per year, in early April and mid July.
 Admission to any one of the programs occurs only when each cohort is formed, in April every year.

 Frequently Asked Questions (FAQs)

 Q: Do I really get an American degree, and is it really recognized?

 A: Yes.
 Upon completion of the program, which is accredited through NEASC, Framingham State University in Massachusetts issues your degree and transcripts.
-The program has been reviewed by the Thai Ministry of Education and Teachers’ Council, and they do recognize it for the issuance of teaching licenses in Thailand.

 Q: Can I teach in the United States once I finish the degree?

 A: No. Although the program culminates in an American master’s degree, it does not include U.S. licensure.
 Each U.S. state has different requirements for the issuance of teaching licenses and should be consulted individually.

 Q: How long does the M.Ed. program take to complete?